Boundary deconfined quantum criticality at transitions between symmetry-protected topological chains

-Adding nonzero $b$ will split the degeneracy for finite systems, similar to gapped SPT phases where the finite-size splitting is exponentially small \cite{Kennedy90,kitaev_unpaired_2001}.
-If the system is critical ($s=0$), we obtain an \emph{algebraic} splitting $\sim 1/N^\alpha$ of the edge modes, with the exponent $\alpha$ depending on the boundary condition.
-It is crucial that $\alpha>1$, such that it is meaningful to speak of a degeneracy relative to the \emph{bulk} finite-size splitting $\sim 1/N$ ~\cite{Verresen21gapless}.
-We numerically confirm this faster-than-$1/N$ splitting, and hence the boundary stability in Fig.~\ref{fig:energies}(a).
-Later, we also derive that $\alpha = 5/3$.
+Adding nonzero $b$ splits degeneracy for finite systems, similar to the exponentially small finite-size splitting of gapped SPTs \cite{Kennedy90,kitaev_unpaired_2001}.
+At criticality ($s=0$), edge modes split \emph{algebraically} $\sim 1/N^\alpha$ with boundary-condition-dependent exponent $\alpha$.
+Crucially $\alpha>1$, such that degeneracy is relative to \emph{bulk} finite-size splitting $\sim 1/N$ ~\cite{Verresen21gapless}.
+We numerically confirm this faster-than-$1/N$ splitting, and hence boundary stability, in Fig.~\ref{fig:energies}(a).
+Later we derive a mapping to the Potts model, implying the universal exponent $\alpha = 5/3$.

-The other easy limit, $b \to \infty$, corresponds to projecting $X_1 = X_{2N+1}=1$, which operationally is the same as throwing out the physical sites $1$ and $2N+1$ and any operators acting on them.
-In effect, one ends up with the same model as in the $b=0$ limit, but with $j \in [2,2N]$.
-The story is the same as above, except now $U^e$ is spontaneously broken at the boundary, not $U^o$.
-This is a distinct boundary phase (``$e$-SSB'') from $b = 0$, which raises the question of what sort of boundary transition we may find as we tune the boundary coupling.
+The other easy limit, $b \to \infty$, projects $X_1 = X_{2N+1}=1$, i.e. throws out sites $1$ and $2N+1$ and operators acting on them.
+One has the same model as when $b=0$, but with $j \in [2,2N]$.
+The story above repeats, except now $U^e$ is spontaneously broken at the boundary, not $U^o$.
+This is a distinct boundary phase (``$e$-SSB'') from $b = 0$, raising the question of what boundary transition occurs as we tune the boundary coupling.